Yoga for Skiing – Postures to Keep You Strong on the Slopes

-8 simple yoga moves for suppleness for your skiing holiday
+8 simple yoga for skiing postures for suppleness on your skiing holiday

-Skiing is a combination of speed and grace that we achieve gradually over time, whether our experience is for a whole season or just a weeks holiday squeezed into our busy schedule.
+Skiing is a combination of speed and grace that we achieve gradually over time, whether our experience is for a whole season or just a week’s holiday squeezed into our busy schedule.
 It’s usually the latter that leaves one feeling in need of another holiday to recover from the experience!
 As every annual skier knows, we use muscles on the slopes in ways or intensity that aren’t used that way during the rest of the year.
-So unless we warm-up properly on a base of plenty of pre-ski training, stress, strain and at worse injury can dominate.
+So unless we warm-up properly on a base of plenty of pre-ski training, stress, strain, and at worse injury can dominate.
+Luckily, there are lots of great postures in yoga for skiing to help keep us fit and strong!

 Yoga is the opposite of skiing in that it is calm and meditative.
 Although skiing and yoga are two extremes they compliment each other.
 The movement and positions required in yoga can benefit skiers and help reduce the physical demands put on the body by the sport.
 Yoga helps to stretch out the muscles that skiing strengthens yet at the same time shortens.
 It seems obvious then, that yoga can help to reduce physical injury from the sport, especially if the yoga practice is specifically designed for skiing.